microsoft/dotnet/Documentation/compatibility/wpf-KB-focus-now-moves-correctly-across-hosting-scenarios.md

 </configuration>
 ```

+WPF applications must opt in to all early accessibility improvements to get the later improvements.
+In other words, both the `Switch.UseLegacyAccessibilityFeatures` and the `Switch.UseLegacyAccessibilityFeatures.2` switches must be set

 A developer who requires the previous functionality while targeting .NET 4.7.2 or greater can set the following AppContext flag to true for the change to be disabled.

 ```xml